OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/sql-database/sql-database-always-encrypted.md

         }

-        // This method simply deletes all records in the Patients table to reset our demo. static int ResetPatientsTable()
+        // This method simply deletes all records in hello Patients table tooreset our demo. static int ResetPatientsTable()
         {
             int returnValue = 0;